 The learning communities are academically supported by faculty from each college.
 Students must enroll in classes in relation to the community they decide to reside.

-LiFe (Living in a Fit Environment) is a community in which residents can explore, expand, and put their knowledge to experience in health related fields.
+LiFE (Living in a Fit Environment) is a Learning Community in which residents can explore, expand, and put their knowledge to experience in health related fields.
 We, as a LiFE community, strive to provide a studious yet free-spirited environment in which first-year students have the opportunity to ask questions, talk to health field professionals, and obtain information that will help them excel in their future career goals.
 As a staff, we not only encourage residents to excel academically but also foster a community for personal and professional development.
 Our staff also encourages residents to seek campus resources and other organizations through different events and programs.
 We hope you join us!

 Building/Floor(s): Towers at Centennial Square (LiFE and Pre-Health)

 Major(s): Child and Adolescent Development, Consumer & Family Studies/Dietetics, Health Education, Kinesiology, Nursing, Parks & Tourism, Physical Therapy, Recreation, and Social Work

 Students in this community must register for HSS 101: First Year Experience for the Fall or Spring semester.
 Failure to sign up for the class will result in removal from the floor.
 The class will take place at the Towers Conference Center.
 Days and times to be determined.